 Our mission at Ideal Turf is to help you love your yard!

-When you invest in our product we want you to have all the information for not just your purchase and install, but for the life of your lawn.
+When you invest in our product we want you to have all the information for not just your purchase and installation, but for the life of your lawn.

-Routine cleaning and maintenance is common with homeownership and caring for your artificial grass is no different.
+Routine cleaning and maintenance are common with homeownership and caring for your artificial grass is no different.

-We will ensure that your yard, dog run, or backyard putting green is a piece of your home that you and your family, especially your beloved four-legged members, will enjoy for years to come from the best artificial grass company in Texas.
+We will ensure that your yard, backyard dog run, or home putting green is a piece of your home that you and your family, especially your beloved four-legged members, will enjoy for years to come from the best artificial grass company in Texas.